Felling History

 Elsewhere I have seen the whole ventilation arrangement of using a furnace to create rising heated foul air and descending cold clean air as the cube or even calling the furnace fire itself the cube as in "the explosion occured because the cube had been allowed to go out"

-Many people used to say "Q" Pit but that was almost certainly a mishearing of Cube Pit
+Many people used to say "Q" Pit but that was almost certainly a mishearing of Cube Pit.
+If you don't believe me, go here

-on 25th May 1812.
-A fire broke forth with two heavy discharges from the John pit, which were almost instantaneously followed by one from the William pit.
+A fire broke forth with two eruptions from the John Pit, which were almost instantaneously followed by one from the William Pit.
 A slight trembling, as from an earthquake, was felt for about half a mile around the workings; and the noise of the explosion, though dull, was heard three or four miles away.
-Immense quantities of dust and small coal accompanied these blasts, and rose high into the air in the form of an inverted cone.
+Immense quantities of dust, and some free coal, accompanied these blasts.
+Just saying.

 FELLING SHORE